manjarb/deployment_document/README.md

   - Install and Use PostgreSQL on Ubuntu
   - Use PostgreSQL with Your Ruby on Rails Application on Ubuntu
   - Deploying a Rails App on Ubuntu with Capistrano, Nginx, and Puma
+  - Secure Nginx with Let's Encrypt on Ubuntu 16.04